matfain/Encodec-Neural-Audio-Compression/README.md

 Enjoy experimenting with neural audio compression! 🚀

 ## Acknowledgement
-The great majority of the training code is based on the [attached repository](https://github.com/ZhikangNiu/encodec-pytorch).
+The great majority of the training code is based on [Zhikang Niu's repository](https://github.com/ZhikangNiu/encodec-pytorch).